Implantation: Everything You Need to Know

 Low or declining progesterone levels after ovulation can mean a short luteal phase.
 Studies show that low values of progesterone post ovulation can reduce the chances of successful implantation.

-What are the symptoms of implantation?
+What Are the Symptoms of Implantation?

-It’s different for everyone!
-Some women don’t feel any different or notice anything out of the ordinary, while others do get some symptoms.
+Some women don’t feel or notice anything out of the ordinary, while others do get some symptoms.
 It gets trickier because many of the symptoms of implantation are just like those of PMS.
+This can leave many women obsessively looking up their symptoms to figure out what is going on.

 Unfortunately, it’s hard to know for sure until you either take a pregnancy test or get a full-flow period.
 This is because high progesterone levels happen with both PMS and implantation.

 If you wish to know what happens after implantation, you need to know the symptoms of implantation.
+However, know that having or not having symptoms of implantation does not mean that you are or aren’t pregnant.

 Possible symptoms of implantation include: